paulocosta-data-dev/euromillions-lakehouse/README.md

 DuckDB was selected because:

-- workload size does not justify distributed compute
+- workload size does not justify distributed compute,
-- local iteration speed is significantly faster
+- local iteration speed is significantly faster,
-- operational overhead is dramatically lower
+- operational overhead is dramatically lower,
-- reproducibility becomes simpler
+- developer experience is cleaner,
-- dbt integration is excellent
+- dbt integration is excellent.

 The architecture intentionally prioritizes engineering coherence and realistic workload sizing over distributed compute simulation.